SilentPunk/IGTask/README.md

 - We can create integration test for springboot application,
 - We can create some E2E test - for example using tools like cucumber - to test frontend with backend
-- Add tests for components
+- Add UI tests for components

 ### Front